jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 two input parameters: The `serviceID` (a unique identifier assigned by the workflow manager) and the `sessionToken` (an authentication token that can be used to verify user credentials).
-In this example, we also want to have the number of seconds to wait as an input, which leaves us with three input parameters.
+In this example, we also want to have the number of seconds to wait as an input, meaning that we will implement a total of three input parameters.

 Furthermore, every asynchronous service at least needs to have one output parameter, namely `status_base64`, a base64-encoded status string.
-Additionally, we want to have another output parameter representing the result of the long- running program (= the waiter in this case) we start from the service.

-### The function definition
+Additionally, we want to have another output parameter representing the result of the long- running program (= the waiter in this case) we start from within the service.

 With this in mind, add the following method definition to the `WaiterService`
 class:
 ```